PAPIsdotio/global-2018/cfp-guidelines.md

 ### Presentations

-We welcome technical and non-technical presentations with a practical mindset, on a wide range of experience levels — from beginner-friendly how-tos to cautionary tales to deep dives for experienced professionals.
+We're looking for presentations with a practical mindset, on a wide range of experience levels — from beginner-friendly how-tos to cautionary tales to deep dives for experienced professionals.
+We welcome non-technical content, but also strongly encourage very technical presentations.

 We'd like to hear about:

 - Challenges and lessons learnt in integrating ML into various applications/products/processes and new areas; this can include technical and domain-specific challenges, as well as those related to fairness, accountability, transparency, privacy, ethics, etc.
 - Failure stories — you aren’t a real ML innovator until you’ve had to deal with massive failure of your ML system!